Alfresco/docs-alfresco/identity-service/1.6/tutorial/sso/ldap.md

 ## Verify the configuration

-After configuring SSO using SAML, the following is an example sequence to follow to verify that SSO works correctly:
+After configuring SSO with an LDAP directory, the following is an example sequence to follow to verify that SSO works correctly:

 1. Open a new browser session and navigate to Alfresco Digital Workspace at the URL `http://adw.example.com/workspace`.
 Sign in to the SAML provider when redirected.

 2. Create a new tab in the same browser session and navigate to Alfresco Share at the URL `http://share.example.com/share` and there should be no additional sign in step required.

 3. Create a new tab in the same browser session and navigate to Alfresco Process Services at the URL `http://aps.example.com/activiti-app` and there should be no additional sign in step required.

 4. Create a new tab in the same browser session and navigate to Alfresco Process Workspace at the URL `http://apw.example.com/process-workspace` and there should be no additional sign in step required.

-> **Note:** If timeout is configured using the same value for the Identity Service and ACS, accessing any of the applications after the specified time will prompt a user to sign in again.
+> **Note**: If timeout is configured in the [Identity Service](#step-1-configure-a-realm-and-client) accessing any of the applications after the specified time will prompt a user to sign in again.